Miami Public Schools

 Miami Public Schools (MPS) is a school district headquartered in Miami, Oklahoma.
 Its attendance area includes most of the city; the northern portion is instead in Commerce Public Schools.
+MPS also includes the Dotyville census-designated place.

-Jeremy Hogan became the superintendent circa 2016.
+Jeremy Hogan became the superintendent in 2016.
 That year the district estimated that due to cutbacks in aid from the Oklahoma state government, it would have $619,000 less and $700,000 less in fiscal years 2017 and 2018, respectively.

 Hogan began a strategic planning program in 2017.

+In 2021, Hogan stepped down, becoming the superintendent in Collinsville.
+He was replaced by Nick Highsmith.